What Should You Know About a Security Deposit?

 The burden of proof is on the landlord if there is ever a dispute.
 So you need to prove if you do deduct something from the security deposit that it was warranted.
 There are no special forms, I have seen landlords just type something up on a word document on their computer or write a letter by hand.
 There are some important information that should be on the accounting- 1) Date 2) Property Address 3) Tenant Name 4) the amount of the security deposit 5) any deductions.
 Deductions should have the amount and a description.
 6) Balance of Security Deposit.
 If you have estimates or bids, for work done or to be done for the deductions those are good to include also.

 Q: I just bought a building and the rental units have low/no security deposits- how do I collect more security deposits?

 Q: I have two tenants who are roommates, and one of the tenants is moving out.
-Do I as landlord need to return half of the security deposit to tenant moving out?
+Do I as a landlord need to return half of the security deposit to the tenant moving out?